Scabies

 • Scabies mites are widespread in countries with a tropical climate, especially among people who live together in small spaces with poor hygiene conditions.

 Scabies is less common in Europe.
-It is most prevalent here in children and their mothers, people with weak immune systems, and adults who are very sexually active.
+About 4 out of 1,000 people there are affected.
+It is most prevalent in children and their mothers, people with weak immune systems, and adults with frequently changing sexual partners.
 There are sometimes also scabies outbreaks in communal facilities like retirement homes and nursing homes, residential homes, and hospitals.

 Outlook

-The symptoms of scabies only appear a few weeks after .
+Scabies mites only cause symptoms a few weeks after the first .
 But you can already infect others before having symptoms yourself.
+The symptoms appear after just a few days if you are infected again.

-Scabies usually becomes chronic if left untreated.
+Scabies usually becomes chronic when left untreated.
 That means you have it permanently and it doesn't go away on its own.
 In rare cases only, the mites disappear without treatment after several years.

 Effects